s0sasaki/ece285_vqa/experiment1/README.md

 2) clone this folder on your account : clone git address

-3)
-cd Experiment1
+3)cd Experiment1

 4)
-sh tools/download.sh
+$ sh tools/download.sh

-sh tools/process.sh
+$ sh tools/process.sh

 5) run these 2 lines to get pytorch 0.3.0 :